Yen.com.gh: History

+In 2023, YEN News launched Entertainment Award 2024 for the second time.

+In 2023, Yen.com.gh joined the International News Media Association.

 Rankings

+In November 2019, YEN.com.gh received the title of Best Online News Portal at the National Communications Awards in Accra, 2019.

-According to Alexa Top Sites rankings by country, Yen.com.gh ranks thirteen in Ghana and is very popular among Ghanaian and people in the United States, United Kingdom, Canada, Italy, South Africa, Netherlands, France and many other countries.
+According to Alexa Top Sites rankings by country, Yen.com.gh ranks thirteen in Ghana and is very popular among Ghanaians and people in the United States, United Kingdom, Canada, Italy, South Africa, Netherlands, France and many other countries.

+In July 2021, YEN.com.gh achieved recognition as a finalist in the Audience Engagement Category during the WAN-IFRA Digital Media Awards.

+That same year, YEN was ranked as the fifteenth major news media publisher globally on Facebook, and №4 in Africa.

 Meaning of name

 Yen, translated from Twi, a dialect of the Akan language, means "us" or "we" and "our" in the language.

 Features

 Yen publishes news, business, entertainment and user-generated content.
 Its first editor-in-chief was Ameyaw Debrah who served from September 2015 to September 2017.

+Since 2017 till now, Samuel K. Obour, a journalist with 12 years of experience, has been occupying the position of a Managing Director.
+The journalists contributing to the platform include Portia Arthur and Ameyaw Debrah.